yilinyang7/fairseq_multi_fix/README.md

 # Improving Multilingual Translation by Representation and Gradient Regularization

 ## Introduction
-This repo has an implementation of Language-informed Beam Search (LiBS) from [Language-Informed Beam Search Decoding for Multilingual Machine Translation]().
+This repo has the implementation of Language-informed Beam Search (LiBS) from [Language-Informed Beam Search Decoding for Multilingual Machine Translation]().

-This repo has a re-implementation of [Improving Multilingual Translation by Representation and Gradient Regularization](https://arxiv.org/abs/2109.04778) on the new [Fairseq](https://github.com/pytorch/fairseq) codebase.
+This repo also has a re-implementation of [Improving Multilingual Translation by Representation and Gradient Regularization](https://arxiv.org/abs/2109.04778) on the new [Fairseq](https://github.com/pytorch/fairseq) codebase.
 Compared to my old codebase, this version is significantly faster while results (i.e. BLEU score) are largely the same.

 This release includes: